warrickbayman/Loom/readme.md

 $loom1->lte($loom2);		// true
 ```

-It is important which object you call the comparison methods on.
-The object you call on is always on the left of theequasion.
+Here it _is_ important which object you call the comparison methods on.
+The object you call on is always on the left of the equasion.

 ### Between
 Loom also provides a way to check if a unit falls between two other units.
 The `isBetween` method takes two Loom objects which means you can use any of the creation methods: